njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 | Cloud Computing Platform | Computing services available over the internet.                                                                                                                                   |
 | Electronic Health Record | Electronic records of a patient's history.

-*Dax Copilot's primary technologies and what they do.*
+*DAX Copilot's primary technologies and what they do.*

 ![Tech](DisruptiveInnovationAI.webp)